narendran-1999/farc/project-docs/PRD.md

 4.  **Score Calculation & Results**:
     *   Upon completion, the application will calculate and display the "Cheat-Risk Score" (CRS) as a number from 0-100.
     *   The CRS will be accompanied by a risk tier:
-        *   0-19: Low
+        *   0-19: Minimal Risk
-        *   20-39: Moderate
+        *   20-39: Low-Moderate Risk
-        *   40-59: Elevated
+        *   40-59: Elevated Risk
-        *   60-79: High
+        *   60-79: High Risk
-        *   80-100: Very High
+        *   80-100: Critical Risk
-    *   The results page will also display the **top 3 contributing factors** to the score, showing the specific question and its percentage contribution.
+    *   The results page will also display the **top 3 contributing factors** to the score, showing the specific question ranked by contribution (displayed as ranking numbers 1, 2, 3).

 ### 3.2.
 Scoring Logic